dalusty/CSAChallenge/#ChallengeTemplate/readme.md

 ## Instructions

 A detailed description of the required outcomes of the challenge.
 For examples look at existing challenges, or speak to one of the challenge team.

+## Solutions

+include this section to hold the links to solutions once they are available.